TradeTrust/documentation/docs/reference/libraries/subgraph.md

 }
 ```

-- The `network` field can be any one of the many network names supported by the Graph protocol, for eg, `mainnet` for Ethereum mainnet, `goerli` for Ethereum Goerli, `matic` for Polygon, `mumbai` for Polygon Mumbai, etc.
+- The `network` field can be any one of the many network names supported by the Graph protocol, for eg, `mainnet` for Ethereum mainnet, `goerli` for Ethereum Goerli, `matic` for Polygon, `amoy` for Polygon Amoy, etc.
 - The `address` is the address of your Token Registry contract and `startBlock` is the start block of your contract.
 - You can index multiple Token Registry contracts by adding to the `dataSources` array